ANALYSIS -Brexit raises stakes for Britain in aircraft trade war

 "Britain won't refuse to support its European partners in Airbus and will stay firmly together," predicted aerospace analyst Howard Wheeldon.
 "The UK government has too much to lose as Airbus is a key investor."

-(Reporting by Tim Hepher in London Additional reporting by Philip Blenkinsop in Paris Editing by Matthew Lewis)
+(Reporting by Tim Hepher in London Additional reporting by Philip Blenkinsop in Brussels Editing by Matthew Lewis)

 ((tim.hepher@thomsonreuters.com; +33 1 49 49 54 52; Reuters Messaging: tim.hepher.thomsonreuters@reuters.net))